 GT has sponsored road cycling teams like Jelly Belly team and Lotto pro cycling team.
 GT also sponsors U.S. cyclists riding for local dealer teams; they are called the Co-Factory team.

-GT bikes have been around for a while and going by the comments from consumers, they are generally doing great although there a few complains about some bikes.
+GT bikes have been around for a while and going by the comments from consumers, they are generally doing great although there a few complaints about some bikes.
 The company points out that they use top-notch engineering to find the ideal balance between refinement and performance.
-Here are some comments from consumers.
+Here are some comments from consumers we’ve found for this GT bikes review.

 The GT Grade Carbon Ultegra got a reaction out of Paulrattew who said